humphd/have-fun-with-machine-learning/README.md

 * Create a dataset of images
 * Train a neural network from scratch
 * Test our neural network on images it has never seen before
-* Improve our neural network’s accuracy by fine tuning existing neural networks
+* Improve our neural network’s accuracy by fine tuning existing neural networks (AlexNet and GoogLeNet)
-* Deploy and use our neural network in a simple Python script
+* Deploy and use our neural network

 This guide won’t teach you how neural networks are designed, cover much theory, or use a single mathematical expression.
 I don’t pretend to understand most of